 4. Take a walk around your neighborhood.
-You can put on a fun playlist or simply listen to the sounds of the street.
+You can put on a fun playlist or simply listen to the sounds around you.

-5. Go shopping for a versatile summer travel wardrobe.
+5. Go shopping.
+And we mean actually shopping, not online shopping.
 Browse your favorite shops and take home something that tempts you to wear it right out of the store.

-6. Put your green thumb to the test and invest in houseplants to brighten up your home or try your hand at actual gardening.
+6. Put your green thumb to the test and invest in houseplants to brighten up your home, or try your hand at gardening.

-7. Put on a swimsuit and head to the pool, the beach, or the lake (any nearby body of water will do).
-Flip through a magazine and let your skin soak up the sun (but don't forget the sunscreen).
+7. Put on a swimsuit and head to the pool, the beach, or the lake.
+Flip through a magazine and soak up the sun (but don't forget the sunscreen).